-After the end of each calendar year, the Queen's Printer publishes an official hardcover version of all new Acts and amendment Acts, both public and private, that were enacted during the year.
+After the end of each calendar year, the King's Printer publishes an official hardcover version of all new Acts and amendment Acts, both public and private, that were enacted during the year.
 In the case of private Acts, the

 hardcover edition is likely the final publication, since most private Acts are rarely consolidated or revised.
 The hardcover version includes a cumulative Table of Legislative Changes.

 The Annual Statutes dating back to 1858 are available on BC Laws.

 Members of the governing party who have been appointed ministers (heads of government ministries).
 Also called the Executive Council.